Earn up to 3.56% APY2. No account fees. No minimum balances.

 One of the most common disputes between landlords and tenants is late rent payments.
 Regardless of the reason for overdue rent, it’s vital to enforce the terms of rent collection in the lease agreement tenants signed by sending a late rent notice.

-In this Baselane article, we’ll review what a late rent notice is, how it works, and why it’s such a critical document for rental property owners.
+In this article, we’ll review what a late rent notice is, how it works and provide some tips on how to avoid late rent plus a free late rent notice template.

 See what Baselane can do for you.